grz0zrg/fas/README.md

 FAS also make use of [tinydir](https://github.com/cxong/tinydir) [lodepng](https://github.com/lvandeve/lodepng) and [afSTFT](https://github.com/jvilkamo/afSTFT) (all of them bundled)

-Compiling requirements for Ubuntu/Raspberry Pi/Linux with PortAudio :
+Compiling requirements (note : this is recommended but some libraries are optional, see above) for Ubuntu/Raspberry Pi/Linux with PortAudio :

  * Get latest [PortAudio v19 package](http://www.portaudio.com/download.html)
    * sudo apt-get install libasound-dev jackd qjackctl libjack-jackd2-dev